f-rivo/SC17_Developer_Lab/FFMPEG_Lab.md

 ## Conclusion

-In this lab you have accomplished the following:
-* Measured a 5.7x performance increase by using the NGCodec HEVC encoder running on F1.
+The HEVC encoder running on F1 is **5.7x** faster than the libx265 codec, and it also provides better compression without sacrificing quality.

-   - Multiple instances of the NGCodec encoder could be loaded in the FPGA, allowing parallel processing of multiple video streams and easily delivering more than a 10x increase in performance/$ over a CPU-based solution.
+Multiple instances of the NGCodec encoder could be loaded in the FPGA, allowing parallel processing of multiple video streams and easily delivering more than a 10x increase in performance/$ over a CPU-based solution.

-* Learned that it is possible to use F1 to accelerate popular frameworks such as ```ffmpeg```.
-   - This is a very powerful proposition at it allows end-users to keep working with their preferred tools and APIs while transparently benefiting from acceleration.
+It is possible to use F1 to accelerate popular frameworks such as ```ffmpeg```.
+This is a very powerful proposition at it allows end-users to keep working with their preferred tools and APIs while transparently benefiting from acceleration.

 In addition to video transcoding, F1 instances are very well suited to accelerate compute intensive workloads such as: genomics, financial analytics, big data analytics, security or machine learning.